 Public research university located in Bonn, Germanyview profile

-University in Germanyview profile
+Public research university located in Berlin, Germanyview profile

 University located in Jena, Thuringia, Germanyview profile